CleverRaven/Cataclysm-DDA/technology.md

 Milspec power armor relies on plutonium cells to function, this is what enables its existence.
 Aside from fictionalized power storage, the rest of its capabilities are real life.

 ### Weaponry
 Like power armor, the major divergence point for weaponry is the existence of high density fictionalized power cells.
 All other technology should be as realistic as possible.
-Due to the extreme rarity and "one and done" nature of plutonium cells, military lasers and things are comparatively rare.
+Due to the extreme rarity and "one and done" nature of plutonium cells, military lasers and things are rare.
+Technology that hasn't even been prototyped, or at the very least modeled theoretically, in our world is probably not appropriate for Cataclysm.